klevultd/frontend-sdk/examples/react/README.md

 ## Trending Product Search

-On the homepage we chose to highlight another use of Klevu's search results, showing trending products.
+As an example we chose to include another use of Klevu's search results, showing trending products in a component for your reference.

 [TrendingProductsGrid component](./src/components/trendingproductsgrid.tsx) uses all the same search functionality found in the previous SearchResultPage example except instead of calling _search_ and passing in the _searchTerm_, we call the _trendingProducts_ function instead and omit the first parameter.